Resurgent virus cases cast shadow over Macy's holiday outlook

-(Reuters) - Macy's Inc M.N reported a more than 20% drop in quarterly comparable sales on Thursday and said it expects that loss to continue into the fall, signaling a tough holiday season for the coronavirus-battered department store chain.
+(Reuters) - Macy's Inc M.N reported a more than 20% drop in quarterly comparable sales on Thursday and said it expects declines of that magnitude to continue in the fall, signaling a tough holiday season for the coronavirus-battered department store chain.

-The retailer’s shares fell nearly 5% in premarket trading.
-Its stock has lost nearly half its value in a tumultuous year in which it has had to lay off thousands of workers and suffer through plunging sales due to outlet closures.

 Macy’s Chief Executive Officer Jeff Gennette said in a statement the company was keeping an eye on a new wave of COVID-19 cases across the United States and the potential impact on its business.

-With the closure of malls and stores due to coronavirus-related lockdowns, increased investments in its fulfillment offerings, such as curbside store pickup and same-day delivery, executives said, would help the retailer in the months to come.
+Increased investments in its fulfillment offerings, such as curbside store pickup and same-day delivery, executives said, would help Macy’s during the holiday season, which accounts for a huge chunk - roughly 20% - of annual sales for retailers.

 “Looking to Holiday 2020, we know this year is different,” CEO Gennette said.
 “We have the right gifting assortment with newness from value to luxury, and our expanded fulfillment options allow customers to shop safely and conveniently, in store or online.”

-The holiday season accounts for a huge chunk of annual sales for retailers.
-This year, retailers from Macy's to Walmart Inc WMT.N are rolling out their earliest-ever holiday deals and promotions.

-Macy’s, along with its department store rivals, depends heavily on tourists - particularly those traveling from overseas - to drive sales at stores like its flagship Herald Square location in New York City.
+Craig Johnson of Customer Growth Partners said Macy’s sales drop lagged the department store sector but noted that the company is beginning to see the light of day with store traffic pickup in late October through November as the holidays approach.

+The retailer’s shares were up marginally at $9.02 in morning trading.
+Its stock has lost nearly half its value in a tumultuous year in which it has had to lay off thousands of workers and suffer through plunging sales due to outlet closures and, distressingly, no international tourism.

-Big box retailers like Walmart and Target TGT.N that didn't have to shut their stores, even temporarily, have seen sales soar during the pandemic, clocking record high online sales as Americans opt to make fewer trips and load up on daily essential items like toilet paper and cleaning wipes.
+Big box retailers like Walmart and Target TGT.N, on the other hand, have seen sales soar during the pandemic, clocking record high online sales as Americans opt to make fewer trips and load up on daily essential items like toilet paper and cleaning wipes.

 Macy’s net sales fell in the third quarter ended Oct.
 31 to $3.99 billion from $5.17 billion a year earlier but beat analysts’ estimates of $3.86 billion, according to IBES data from Refinitiv.